Plant disease resistance: Pattern-triggered immunity

 PAMPs, conserved molecules that inhabit multiple pathogen genera, are referred to as MAMPs by many researchers.
 The defenses induced by MAMP perception are sufficient to repel most pathogens.
 However, pathogen effector proteins (see below) are adapted to suppress basal defenses such as PTI.
 Many receptors for MAMPs (and DAMPs) have been discovered.
 MAMPs and DAMPs are often detected by transmembrane receptor-kinases that carry LRR or LysM extracellular domains.

+PTI has also been shown to control and suppress portions of the ETI pathway, acting as an immune control element for plant cells.

 Effector triggered immunity

 Effector triggered immunity (ETI) is activated by the presence of pathogen effectors.
-The ETI response is reliant on R genes, and is activated by specific pathogen strains.
+The ETI response is reliant on R genes, in which the effector products produced by pathogens bind to R protein receptors in the cell.
+Compared to PTI, ETI has a larger response, however, transcriptional regulation is largely conserved between PTI and ETI pathways.

+Pathogens use effectors as a way to evade the plant PTI response, however plants can induce both PTI and ETI responses to pathogen invasion, rather than purely independent pathways.
 Plant ETI often causes an apoptotic hypersensitive response.

 R genes and R proteins

 Plants have evolved R genes (resistance genes) whose products mediate resistance to specific virus, bacteria, oomycete, fungus, nematode or insect strains.
 R gene products are proteins that allow recognition of specific pathogen effectors, either through direct binding or by recognition of the effector's alteration of a host protein.
 Many R genes encode NB-LRR proteins (proteins with nucleotide-binding and leucine-rich repeat domains, also known as NLR proteins or STAND proteins, among other names).
 Most plant immune systems carry a repertoire of 100–600 different R gene homologs.
 Individual R genes have been demonstrated to mediate resistance to specific virus, bacteria, oomycete, fungus, nematode or insect strains.
 R gene products control a broad set of disease resistance responses whose induction is often sufficient to stop further pathogen growth/spread.

 Studied R genes usually confer specificity for particular strains of a pathogen species (those that express the recognized effector).
 As first noted by Harold Flor in his mid-20th century formulation of the gene-for-gene relationship, a plant R gene has specificity for a pathogen avirulence gene (Avr gene).
 Avirulence genes are now known to encode effectors.
 The pathogen Avr gene must have matched specificity with the R gene for that R gene to confer resistance, suggesting a receptor/ligand interaction for Avr and R genes.
 Alternatively, an effector can modify its host cellular target (or a molecular decoy of that target), and the R gene product (NLR protein) activates defenses when it detects the modified form of the host target or decoy.